imsweb/django-saml-sp/README.md

 * `SP_AUTHENTICATE` - A custom authentication method to use for `IdP` instances that do not specify one.
 By default, `sp.utils.authenticate` is used (delegating to the auth backend).
 * `SP_LOGIN` - A custom login method to use for `IdP` instances that do not specify one.
 By default, `sp.utils.login` is used (again, delegating to the auth backend).
 * `SP_LOGOUT` - A custom logout method to use for `IdP` instances that do not specify one.
 By default, `sp.utils.logout` is used, which simply delegates to Django's `auth.logout`.
+* `SP_UNIQUE_USERNAMES` - When `True` (the default), `SAMLAuthenticationBackend` will generate usernames unique to the `IdP` that authenticated them, both when associating existing users and creating new users.
+This prevents user accounts from being linked to multiple IDPs (and prevents spoofing if untrusted IDPs can be configured).

 ### URLs